 When you’re selecting writers, hire those who are familiar with content marketing and SEO.
 Review their portfolios to ensure that they produce high-quality content and write in a tone that’s in alignment with your brand.

 In addition, pay attention to how they work—are they communicative, proactive, responsive, and deadline-conscious?

 A good piece of content is not only well-written but also meets the objective of your content marketing strategy.

 A comprehensive creative brief is critical in helping a writer produce content that will help you achieve the desired results.

 If you use platforms such as nDash, you’ll be asked to fill out a specific set of requirements when you initiate a project.
 The form is designed to ensure that you’re providing all the necessary information required for the writer to deliver a high-quality piece.

-In addition to the specifics of each post, you can also share your content strategy documents, such as buyer personas or customer journey map, to provide more details about the audience.
+In addition to the specifics of each post, you can also share your content strategy documents, such as buyer personas or customer journey maps, to provide more details about the audience.

 In addition, you need to establish systems and guidelines for managing the content production workflow, such as a centralized communication system, a project management system, and a centralized location for document sharing – to ensure that nothing falls through the crack.